Justin Turner Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.90 team ERA that ranks eighth across all MLB pitching staffs.
+- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

-- The Rangers give up the eighth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (90 total, one per game).

-- His most recent time out was on Saturday against the Houston Astros, when the right-hander tossed six innings, surrendering five earned runs while giving up seven hits.
+- The righty last pitched on Saturday against the Houston Astros, when he went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.